-Also, before using the AREDN® tunnel feature, be aware of how this type of connection could impact your local mesh network.
-If your node participates in a local mesh via RF, then adding one or more tunnel connections on that node will cause the nodes and hosts on the far side of the tunnel(s) to appear on your local Mesh Status display.
+Tunnels are typically used as a means of connecting mesh islands if RF links cannot be established.
+Before using the AREDN® tunnel feature, be aware of how this type of connection could impact your local mesh network.
+If your node participates in a local mesh, then adding one or more tunnel connections on that node will cause the nodes and hosts on the far side of the tunnel(s) to appear on your local Mesh Status display.
 This adds complexity and makes everyone's display a little more difficult to navigate.
-If you want to participate in remote mesh networks via tunnel, consider establishing those tunnels from one of your nodes that is not connected to your local mesh network via RF.
+If you want to participate in remote mesh networks via tunnel, consider establishing those tunnels from one of your nodes that is not connected to your local mesh network.
+Also, remember that AREDN® is first and foremost an emergency communication resource, so it's possible that Internet-dependent links and the assets they provide will not be available during a disaster.